-Mosman & Monson Attorneys at Law is experienced in representing individuals who have been charged with any form of domestic violence.
+Mosman Law Offices is experienced in representing individuals who have been charged with any form of domestic violence.
 These charges may include domestic assault, domestic battery, domestic assault in the presence of a child, kidnapping, false imprisonment or harassment stalking.
 Whatever the specific charge is we are here to help our clients navigate the legal system and minimize the impact the charges will have on their life.

 Domestic violence cases we handle: